thiscitybyte/portfolio/README.md

 ### About

-Milo is a modern, feature-rich Astro theme designed for developers and content creators.
-Built with TailwindCSS and integrated with Keystatic CMS, it provides a perfect balance of performance, flexibility, and ease of use.
+Milo is a free, elegant, and production-ready resume template built with Astro and Tailwind CSS.
+Designed for developers, designers, and creatives, Milo offers a clean, modern way to showcase your skills, experience, and projects — all in a beautifully structured, single-page layout.
+It’s fully responsive, developer-friendly, and optimized, making it ideal for digital portfolios

 ![just-the-basics](https://oxygenna-themes.b-cdn.net/milo-astro/pagespeedscore.svg)

 ### Features

+- **Integrated with Keystatic CMS:** Leverage a powerful, headless CMS for easy content management and updates.
 - **Built with Tailwind CSS:** Powered by Tailwind CSS for rapid UI development and responsive design.
 - **Perfect Scores in PageSpeed Insights:** Achieve perfect 100s for desktop performance.
 - **Light & Dark Mode Support:** Seamlessly switch between light and dark themes to suit user preferences.